 - Multi-technology fallback (GPS + cellular + Wi-Fi + Bluetooth) for better indoor coverage

 Fi’s LED light is one of those features that sounds gimmicky until your dog gets out at 10 PM.
-Being able to remotely turn on a bright light on the collar helped me spot the Lab from 200 feet away during a test escape.
+Being able to remotely turn on a bright collar light makes a dog far easier to spot from a few hundred feet away in the dark.
 Neither AirTag nor most other trackers offer anything similar.

 Cost Breakdown: 2-Year Comparison